Catherine Sandstedt

 Melissa Baughman

-Melissa Baughman is Assistant Professor of Choral Music Education at the University of Oklahoma where she instructs courses in choral methods, conducting, and vocal pedagogy.
+Melissa Baughman is Associate Professor of Choral Music Education at the University of Oklahoma where she instructs courses in choral methods, conducting, and vocal pedagogy.
 As a choral conductor, she maintains a robust schedule as a clinician and adjudicator throughout the United States.
 Melissa’s performance highlights include singing the soprano solos for Schubert’s Mass in G, Haydn’s Kleine Orgelmesse, Vivaldi’s Gloria, Orff’s Carmina Burana, and Mozart’s Vesperae solennes de confessore.
 As a graduate student, she received first place in the National Association of Teachers of Singing (NATS) and Missouri Music Teachers Association (MMTA) voice competitions, and was honored to be named an Emerging Artist at MU.
 As a researcher, Melissa frequently presents at state, national, and international conferences.
 Her research has been published in the Journal of Music Teacher Education, International Journal of Music Education, Update: Applications of Research in Music Education, Journal of Singing, and Missouri Journal of Research in Music Education.
 Her essay, “Nevertheless, She Sings: Empowering Women in Choral Music” is featured in the book, Relevance in the Choral Arts, edited by Tim Sharp.
 Dr. Baughman earned her PhD and MM degrees from the University of Missouri.
 She also holds undergraduate and graduate degrees in music and education from Bowling Green State University.

 Rachel Naughtin